 Buffer inventory –

-It is known as contingency stock.
+It is known as Contingency Stock.
 It refers to the excess that a company, organisation, or retail store keeps in reserve to save against uncertain conditions in the future and make sure that there should be no disturbance in the production of supply and demand or lead time.

 Transportation –